 In an effort to eat better, many have given up the basic bleached white flour (which is given a chlorine gas bath as a whitener) for healthier alternatives.
 The health food stores have bins of various flours, Spelt, chickpea, sprouted, tapioca, coconut, almond, and now there is a new flour on the block flexing its nutrient-dense muscles, it’s coffee flour.
 Coffee flour is getting all the buzz and attention as the latest gluten-free alternative to hit the store shelves.

 Coffee flour is fast becoming the latest trend in gluten-free baking.
 You may be wondering how coffee flour is made and if there are any health benefits to using this flour.

-The second way to make coffee flour is by roasting the coffee beans themselves at the lower temperature of 300 °F. This dries the beans out, sanitizes them and allows them to retain their powerful antioxidant properties.
+The second way to make coffee flour is by roasting the coffee beans themselves at a lower temperature of 300 °F. This dries the beans out, sanitizes them, and allows them to retain their powerful antioxidant properties.

 Benefits of Coffee Flour

 High in fiber – fiber is a key component in our diet and coffee flour has its fair share.
 A tablespoon yields 3.4 grams of insoluble fiber and 1.8 grams of soluble fiber giving it over 5 grams of total fiber.

 Fiber helps our bodies in numerous ways.
 It aids in digestion, lowers cholesterol, balances blood sugar levels, maintains healthy bowel movements by bulking up your stool, and assists us in weight loss.

 Low in Fat – Coffee flour has approximately half the amount of fat compared to other flours.
 You’ll find that many gluten-free flours made from seeds or nuts tend to be high in fat but coffee flour does not have that burden.
 It’s lower in fat than coconut and almond flour making it an ideal flour choice for baking.